cony-k-m90/furima-32879/README.md

 | item      | references | null: false, foreign_key: true  |

 ### Association
-- belongs_to  :user
+- belongs_to  :users
-- belongs_to  :item
+- belongs_to  :items
-- has_one     :address
+- has_one     :addresses

 ## addressesテーブル